SharePoint/sp-dev-docs/docs/spfx/tools-and-libraries.md

 * [TypeScript, React, and Webpack](https://www.typescriptlang.org/docs/handbook/react-&-webpack.html)

 ## Yeoman generators
 [Yeoman](http://yeoman.io/) helps you to kickstart new projects, prescribing best practices and tools to help you stay productive.
 SharePoint Yeoman generator will be available as part of the framework to kickstart new client-side web part projects.
-Once the project is generator, you can use your choice of IDEs like [Visual Studio](https://www.visualstudio.com/products/visual-studio-community-vs) or HTML/JavaScript code editors like [Visual Studio Code](https://code.visualstudio.com/) or [Sublime Text](https://www.sublimetext.com/) or [Atom](https://atom.io/).

 For more information about Yeoman, see the following: